North and South Men's Amateur Golf Championship

-The North and South Men's Amateur Golf Championship, commonly known as the North and South Amateur, is an annual golf tournament held since 1901 at the Pinehurst Resort in Pinehurst, North Carolina, USA.
+The North and South Men's Amateur Golf Championship, commonly known as the North and South Amateur, is an annual golf tournament held since 1901 at the Pinehurst Resort in Pinehurst, North Carolina, US.
 An invitational tournament, participants are chosen based upon their performance in national amateur championships and overall competitive record.

+History

+In 1921, Buck Merriman, a former member of the Yale Bulldogs golf team, won the event.

 In December 2021, the North and South Amateur joined with six other tournaments to form the Elite Amateur Golf Series.